What is HIPAA?

-Access Control.
-A covered entity (establishment that must be in compliance with HIPAA) must implement technical policies and procedures that allow only authorized persons to access electronic protected health information.
+- Access Control– A covered entity (an establishment that must be in compliance with HIPAA) must implement technical policies and procedures that allow only authorized persons to access electronically protected health information.

 Who handles compliance and security?

-Two IT roles are typically involved in HIPAA compliance auditing and security of E-Phi’s: (certmag.com)
+Two IT roles are typically involved in HIPAA compliance auditing and security of E-PHI: (certmag.com)

-Using an IT Company that specializes in data migration, storage, backup and disaster recovery, and security allows covered entities to:
+Using an IT Company that specializes in data migration, storage, backup, disaster recovery, and security allows covered entities to: